h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **What happens next is we ask whether the model is a good quality model or not?** If the model is of good quality, we can push that model over to the production team, and that team can set that model up in a test environment where they can do what is called **warm-up**.
 The production team can see how that model performs when running in the production environment.
 If it is not good, what do you do?
 You will need to rebuild that model for production.
 If you have a model that predicts well, but it is not architected in a way that would be efficient to run in production, you will have to take that model and rebuild it to work in production.
 Such a rebuilding process should be done hand in hand with the data science team because, ultimately, you will have to rebuild that model again and again in production.

-On another point, you do not want to take a built-in model Python, re-code it in Java, assuming that it will run for two years in production.
-It may be a week from now that you need a new version of that model, and you do not want to be re-coding it every time.
+On another point, you do not want to take a built-in model Python, recode it in Java, assuming that it will run for two years in production.
+It may be a week from now that you need a new version of that model, and you do not want to be recoding it every time.
 So, you want to make sure that this rebuilding process is also scalable.
 Also, if you rebuild that model, it will have to go back through validation to make sure that it is thoroughly tested and works.
 Once you have a good model and it works well, you can start to warm it up in a production environment.
 That means you will package this up with Docker and deploy it out to Kubernetes; it will be in a test environment, and it may not be the actual production environment, but you are going to run it through its paces.
 You are going to put a load on it and see how it responds.
 [13]

-**Then the question we ask, is this model production ready?** If yes, now we can promote that model up to a scoring status.
-So now we can put that model up as a service and we can say this model is good and it performs well.
+**Then the question we ask is whether this model is ready for production?** If **yes**, now we can promote that model up to a scoring status.
+Now we can put that model up as a service, and we can say this model is good and performs well.
 We are going to promote it to production.
-So we have gone from development to test to production and we have a model in production that is exposed as a service and can be integrated into our downstream applications.
-So, now as a production team, we are supporting that model and we are supporting that service as part of our IT infrastructure.
+We have gone from development to test to production, and we have a model in production that is exposed as a service and can be integrated into our downstream applications.
+So, now as a production team, we support that model and support that service as part of our IT infrastructure.
 However, what if the model does not work in production?
-What if we tested the model on this production environment and we found that it does not perform as well as it needs to meet the SLA of our downstream apps.
-Well we must rebuild the model.
-Now we need to take that information and go back and say this model is not performing fast enough or say it is not doing what we need it to in production and we are going to have to make those changes.
+What if we tested the model on this production environment, and we found that it does not perform as well as it needs to meet the SLA of our downstream apps.
+Well, we must rebuild the model.
+Now we need to take that information and go back and say this model is not performing fast enough or say it is not doing what we need it to do in production, and we are going to have to make those changes.
 The other thing you may find is the model is not resilient enough.
-We may have to put it under a load and maybe it crashes or does other things.
 We may find out that it did not deal with certain edge conditions that we have in production that we did not see in training, and so now we have to fix that.
-We maybe need to add some additional code to the model so that it can better respond to those conditions that we are seeing in production.
-In any case, the model is going to go back to the process again, anytime we rebuild the model, we need to make sure it is going to work, we need to warm it up and make sure that works.
-If it is production ready, we can promote it for scoring.
-Once we have a service that is ready for scoring, now we have to monitor that service.
-[13]
+We might also need to add some additional code to the model to better respond to those conditions in production.
+In any case, the model will go back to the process again; anytime we rebuild the model, we need to make sure it will work; we need to warm it up and make sure that works.
+If it is production-ready, we can promote it for scoring.
+Once we have a service that is ready for scoring, now we have to monitor that service.[13]

-**So once we deploy our model, we are going to set up our monitoring around it and try to determine, is that model still good, accurate and responsive?** So we are going to run our monitoring suite on that model now and see if that model works or not and if it is still working well, then keep monitoring it.
+**So once we deploy our model, we will set up our monitoring around it and try to determine if the model is still good, accurate, and responsive.** So we will run our monitoring suite on that model now and see if that model works or not, and if it is still working well, then we will keep monitoring it.
 What happens if the model is not working well?
-Well you are going to trigger an alert and that alert is going to let the people on the operations team and potentially even the Data Scientists depending on the type of alert know that there is a problem.
-So, they can do something.
-So if the model is not working well, then we are going to failover the model since our model is not working as expected.
-So what do we do next?
-Ideally we will not just leave that model which is failing up and running, we have some process that says we have some other model we can go to or we know how this system should respond for the next 24 hours while we fix the model.
-So, there is some process, you will go through, so you can troubleshoot the model and understand what is happening and replace it in production.
+You will trigger an alert, and that alert will inform the operations team and potentially even the data scientists depending on the type of alert a problem has been detected.
+If the model is not working well, we will failover the model since our model is not working. **So what do we do next?** Ideally, we will not just leave that model that fails up and running; we have some process that says we have some other model we can go to, or we know how this system should respond for the next 24 hours while we fix the model.
+So, there is some process you will go through, so you can troubleshoot the model and understand what is happening and replace it in production.
 The most logical thing you can do is retrain that model on new data, which some hear as refitting.
-The reason we say refit is because we do not mean to completely re-tune the model, we mean refit on a new window of data, maybe more current data is a common fix and then we will need to test that refitted model and make sure that it is working properly.
-The reason we did not route that arrow from **refit model on new data** up to **validation & back-testing** is because even in banks if you are just refitting, you are not rebuilding.
-You often times will not have to go back through validation.
-So you can simply refit on a new window of data, make sure you did not introduce some production issue into the model and you should be ready to go and replace that model in production with a new version.
+We say refit because we do not mean to completely re-tune the model; we mean refit on a new window of data, maybe more current data is a common fix, and then we will need to test that refitted model and make sure that it is working properly.
+We did not route that arrow from **refit model on new data** (Figure 19) up to **validation & back-testing** (Figure 19) because even in banks, you are not rebuilding if you are refitting.
+You often will not have to go back through validation.
+So you can refit on a new window of data, make sure you did not introduce some production issue into the model, and you should be ready to go and replace that model in production with a new version.
 [13]

-**So, hopefully this overview workflow gives you an idea of what is going on in lifecycle management and you can see that it is a pretty complex area.** This box in the bottom part in the workflow diagram is production operations.
-Production operations is really a lot of what the production operations team has to deal with.
-The operations team does have to deal with rebuilding models whether they do that or whether they are making requests out to the Data Science team to do that work.
-The operations team does need to have a way to schedule that, so they can plan for that and to get that work done.
-They need to be able to warm up models in production.
+**So, hopefully, this overview workflow gives you an idea of what is going on in lifecycle management, and you can see that it is a pretty complex area.** This box in the bottom part of the workflow diagram is production operations(Figure 19).
 They need to be able to have environments for things like development, test, and production.
-So, they can run warm-up testing.
-So, they can create model services.
-They need to have all the monitoring suite that they can use.
-They need to have the ability to manage when things do not go well, to alert the right people, to fix the models and get the models back up and running.
-So, it is really important to understand that while this experimentation and training phase may take weeks or months to build that initial model, once we come down to the operations phase, that model that you built in Data Science could be running or various versions of that model could be running for months to even years in production.
-So, taking this production operations phase seriously is really important for your business.Now that cool model actually becomes part of your business and becomes mission critical to your business.
-That model gets embedded in your business and you need a robust process for managing that model and making sure it is continuing to function properly.
+It is really important to understand that while this experimentation and training phase may take weeks or months, once we come down to the operations phase, that model you built-in data science could be running for months to even years in production.
+As a result,  this production operations phase is really important for your business.
+Now that cool model becomes part of your business and becomes mission-critical to your business.
+That model gets embedded in your business, and you need a robust process for managing that model and making sure it is continuing to function correctly.
 [13]

 ### Production Model Governance